 I would never have been so at ease around Liam if I’d known that Jakob suspected him.

 What if that’s exactly why Jakob had kept me in the dark?
 We’d only really known each other for a few days.
 How could he trust that I’d keep my trap shut about his suspicions?
-Or be a good enough actress to fool Liam into thinking I was comfortable around him?
+Or be convincing enough to fool Liam into thinking I was comfortable around him?

 A few minutes later, Jakob eased the van to a stop in front of a grimy looking tattoo parlor.
-Several Harleys were parked at the curb, the Kings’ logo stamped proudly on the side of each gas tank.
+Several motorcycles were parked at the curb, the Kings’ logo stamped proudly on the side of each gas tank.
 The windows of the shop were caked in a layer of road dust.
-Two of the letters in the neon sign were out, and now instead of Brad’s Ink, it read Bad Ink.
+A few of the letters in the neon sign were out, and now instead of Brad’s Ink, it read Bad Ink.
 Fitting.
 This looked like a great place to contract Hepatitis C.

 I glanced sideways at Jakob.
 “Please tell me you’ve never gotten a tattoo here.”